LObadha/Week-4-Independent-Project/README.md

 * License : Open Database License

 ## Programming Languages for Analysis
 In this project SQL and Python programming languages were used to analyze the dataset.
 In python, pandas and numpy libraries were imported to enable code execution.
 Google colab notebook was used to write and execute the code, and data analysis.
+The dataset provided was cleaned, then the cleaned dataset was exported into a csv file for analysis.
+Findings and insights drawn from the analysis are detailed in the Data report, which is available upon request.